-The beauty of Santorini is immense: from the northern tip and beautiful Oia, down to Akrotiri and the Red Beach, the entire island offers magnificent views of the volcano and the caldera.
-Watching the sunset from a point on the western coast is a must and the applause from tourists who greets the final sinking of the orange sun highlights its beauty.
-If you like walking, a nice route is from Fira to Imerovigli and then Oia, along with the caldera.
-The entire route is long (about 10 km) but offers a nice view to the Aegean Sea and the volcano.
+The beauty of Santorini is immense: from the northern tip and beautiful Oia down to Akrotiri and the Red Beach, the entire island offers magnificent views of the volcano and the caldera.
+Watching the sunset from a point on the western coast is a must; the applause from tourists who greet the final sinking of the orange sun evinces its beauty.
+If you enjoy walking, consider trekking the lovely route from Fira to Imerovigli and Oia.
+The path is long (about 10 km) but offers enchanting views of the Aegean and the volcano.

-Santorini is a marvellous island that gets very popular in July and August, so if you like calm vacations go from April to June or from September to October.
-Do not miss the boat trip to the volcano and the sunset in Oia (or at least to another caldera village, like Fira and Imerovigli).
-The beaches are not the highlight of Santorini, but nice enough if you want to enjoy a swim.
-Most popular beaches are the Red beach, Kamari and Perissa.
-Also visit the Minoan town of Akrotiri, which reopened in April 2012 after seven years of reconstruction.
+Santorini is a splendid island that gets very popular in July and August, so if you desire a more tranquil vacation, opt in favor of the period from April to June or from September to October.
+Do not skip the boat trip to the volcano and the sunset in Oia (or in another caldera village, like Fira and Imerovigli).
+The most renowned beaches of the island are the Red beach, Kamari and Perissa, which boast clear waters and allow you to gaze at the amazing landscape.
+Moreover, it is strongly recommended to visit the ancient town of Akrotiri, which reopened in April 2012 after seven years of reconstruction.

 Practical advice and tips